 On Air France, who merged with KLM in 2004, complimentary wine and champagne are offered to passengers in all cabins.
-Amenities in the washrooms are upgraded and asking for another beverage is met with a smile.

 Air France, most likely thanks to its Francophile background, offers cuisine rich ala-carte menus in both Economy and Premium Economy as an alternative to the standard in-flight menu offer.
 Again, check the Air France website for food alternatives and any additional costs.